cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 He is a chief at a French restaurant and he also enjoys cooking a lot at home.
 He always aim to improve his receipes so quite often he makes experiments about the ingredients use or make modification to the steps.
 He doesn't really enjoy using technologies that are too complicated.
 He just prefer simple things that cut to the point.

 __Wants & Needs__
-- Modify the receipes that he previously created
+- Modify the recipes that he previously created
-- Manage his list of receipes
+- Manage his list of recipes

 __Frustration__
 - Don't want to interact with complicated apps, would like to keep everything simple
-- Don't want to experience difficulty/trouble while changing ingredients or steps in his receipe
+- Don't want to experience difficulty/trouble while changing ingredients or steps in his recipe